zhihengz/spring-proxy-sample/README.md

 object.

-We are using spring `ProxyFactoryBean` to create a proxy to bridge call on `AccountService` to `GenericCRUDServiceImpl`, of cause we actually can add method interceptor to provide more operation.
+We are using spring `ProxyFactoryBean` to create a proxy to bridge call on `AccountService` to `GenericCRUDServiceImpl`, A finder method interceptor is injected so that we can provide findByXXX functions where XXX is the bean property name

 `account-context.xml` is spring context to wire up everything.